What you need to know about the COVID-19 Rules and Guidelines

 Must read – COVID-19 Rules and Guidelines for Tourists going on Safari in Uganda

 Important Information: The COVID-19 Safari Rules and Guidelines for Tourists to Uganda going on a Safari.
-The Coronavirus pandemic has changed many in things in our lives, including how you go on a Safari in Uganda.
+The Coronavirus pandemic has changed many things in our lives, including how you go on a Safari in Uganda.

 Some of the Coronavirus prevention measures will cost you a bit more.
 However, they also give one a piece of mind.

-Any of the new measures and directives have been placed there by Health, Security, Wildlife Officials not to harass but to prevent the spread of the dreaded Coronavirus.
+Any of the new measures and directives have been placed there by Health, Security, Wildlife Officials not to harass but prevent the spread of the dreaded Coronavirus.

 Uganda’s Borders and Entebbe Airport will open for Travelers.
 A valid COVID-19-Free Certificate is required.
 The test must be taken within 72-hours of arrival in Uganda.
 You will be directly taken to parks avoiding the public as directed by President Yoweri Museveni.

 Tourists will have to weigh the risk factors and make a choice that they feel comfortable with.

 COVID-19 Safari Rules and Guidelines for Tourists and Visitors to Uganda